Quantum-Accelerators/quacc/docs/user/executors.md

 === "Jobflow"

-    Out-of-the box, Jobflow can be used to run on your local machine.
+    Out-of-the-box, Jobflow can be used to run on your local machine.
 You will, however, need a "manager" to run your workflows on HPC machines.
 The currently recommended manager for Jobflow is FireWorks, which is described here.

     **Converting Between Jobflow and FireWorks**